Kathryn H. Schmitz: Career

-In 2011, the National Cancer Institute granted the Perelman School of Medicine a $10 million grant to establish a new center focusing on the relationship between exercise, weight loss, and improving the length and quality of life.
-Schmitz was appointed the leader of one trial in the center which focused on examining the relationship between lymphedema and weight loss in overweight breast cancer survivors.
-She later transferred her Transdisciplinary Research on Energetics and Cancer (TREC) Center grant to the Penn State Cancer Institute and became the associate director of population sciences.
-In 2017, Schmitz became the president-elect of the American College of Sports Medicine and was nominated for UPenn's Innovator of the Year Award.
-In her role as associate director, Schmitz co-developed updated guidelines and exercise recommendations for people living with cancer or survivors of the disease.
+In 2011, the National Cancer Institute granted Dr. Schmitz, then an associate professor at the Perelman School of Medicine, a $10 million grant to establish a new center focusing on the relationship between exercise, weight loss, and improving the length and quality of life.
+Schmitz was the principal investigator of the center, called the Penn TREC Survivor Center, as well as the leader of one trial in the center which focused on examining the relationship between lymphedema and weight loss in overweight breast cancer survivors.
+She became a full professor at UPenn in 2013.
+In 2016, she transferred her Transdisciplinary Research on Energetics and Cancer (TREC) Center grant to the Penn State University and became the associate director of population sciences.
+In 2017, Schmitz became the president-elect of the American College of Sports Medicine (ACSM).
+She served the 50,000 member organization as president-elect, president, and then immediate past-president from 2017-2020.